Wills and What You Need to Know

 Courts generally side with the most recent version of a will to avoid confusion.
 When changing a will, the most effective measure is one of the simplest.
 This is why it is important to include a paragraph in the more recently updated version that clearly and implicitly states any previous versions are void and have no legal effect.

 A will can be challenged if there is suspicion that the decedent was either manipulated or coerced into the creation and signing of the will.
 The same can result if the decedent’s signature appears fraudulent or forged.
 In some cases, multiple versions of a will can cause a challenge in determining which one is legally binding.

 While the state can determine its own extenuating circumstances to challenge the validity of a will, for an individual to challenge a will they need to first prove that they have standing.
 To prove standing an individual must display proof that they are either a beneficiary named in the will or heirs, regardless of whether or not they were originally included.
 Any other parties that would otherwise be affected by the results of the will may also hold standing to challenge the will’s decisions.

 Because one’s will does not take effect until after they pass, they cannot correct any unforeseen results that may arise.
 For better or worse, the fallout from a will upon one’s friends and family can be monumental.
 That’s why it is always wise to seek the advice of seasoned professionals.

-The law firm of LaMonica Coleman and Martello specialize in probate, wills, and estate planning.
+The law firm of LaMonica, Coleman and Martello specializes in probate, wills, and estate planning.
 They can guide you through every step of the process with the expert knowledge that has helped so many other clients obtain that well-earned peace of mind.